Matteobarcelona/Mastercard-Project/README.md

 How to design and implement the appropriate training for those teams to lower our risk of an attack

-Create a short presentation to help teams improve security awareness
+Create a short presentation to help teams improve security awareness Now that you've analyzed the results, it's time to create a short presentation (3-5 slides) providing some awareness and training materials for the two teams that appear to be most susceptible.
+This will help us improve the security awareness of the teams that performed poorly in this campaign.

 Skills Learned